 T.Y.
 Lin International was selected to provide ongoing flood insurance studies and flood insurance rate maps in support of FEMA’s Map Modernization Program.

-The historic Hoover Dam Bypass Bridge opens to traffic.
+Designed by T.Y.
+International, the historic Hoover Dam Bypass Bridge opens to traffic.